wifisensing/PicoScenes-Manual/source/index.rst

 The PicoScenes software ecosystem (customized driver, platform, and plugins) is **built against the latest kernel, packaged in the Debian .deb format, and auto-updated via the easy** *apt upgrade* **command**.
 A fresh-new installation can be as short as 10 minutes.
 Setting up a CSI-measurement environment can never be such easy!

-You may refer to :doc:`why` to learn more about PicoScenes.
+You may refer to :doc:`features_pricing` to learn all the features of PicoScenes platform.
 We hope you enjoy the next ride of Wi-Fi ISAC research, supercharged by PicoScenes!

 .. toctree::
    :maxdepth: 2